ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_2.rst

 Converting ASCII Table data to geopoints format
 -----------------------------------------------

-Although Metview has some functionality for handling this type of data in Macro, it can do much more with the `geopoints <https://confluence.ecmwf.int/display/METV/Geopoints>`_ format.
+Although Metview has some functionality for handling this type of data in Macro, it can do much more with the :class:`Geopoints` format.
 Therefore, if the data points are in geographic coordinates, one useful exercise is to read one of these files and convert it to geopoints.

 Create a new *Table Reader* icon - this is purely a helper icon which exists only to aid the generation of Macro code.